dionysus/schooltools/README.md

 To visualize all the steps of page replacement algorithms, including `Clock`, `First In First Out`, and `Least Recently Used`.This outputs each step and displays whether there is a `hit` or `miss` (or `check` when using `Clock`).

 ## virtual_address
-To perform and visualize the steps of a virtual address trace.
+To perform and visualize the steps of a linear virtual address trace.